 - Are you trying to make a change either personally or professionally?
 Are you going through a significant professional transition?

 - Would you like to enhance your effectiveness as a leader?
 Are there management skills you’d like to improve?

 - Are you trying to help an employee with a change they would like to make?

-Discover how executive coaching at Weatherhead will inspire you to make lasting, intentional change.
+Discover how coaching at Weatherhead will inspire you to make lasting, intentional change.
 Learn More.

-Weatherhead executive coaching begins with gathering 360-degree feedback and typically includes four meetings over a four-to-six-month time period.
+Coaching begins with an exploration of a person's “ideal self,” including reflection of core values and aspirations for work and life.
+This introspective work gets expressed in a personal vision statement which creates the foundation for the rest of the process.
+Next, 360-degree feedback is gathered as a means to assess the current state relative to the vision.
+Coaching typically includes at least four sessions over a four-to-six-month time period.
 These meetings are usually held via telephone, though face-to-face meetings are possible if it is mutually convenient for both parties.
-In general, your coach will initiate the process by exploring your leadership vision and aspirations.
+In general, your coach will initiate the process by exploring your vision and aspirations.
 The next one or two meetings generally focus on analyzing your 360-degree feedback data and creating a learning agenda.
 The last set of discussions center on implementing the plan and sustaining the learning and change beyond the coaching experience.